HiteshSharma-github/Hitanish/README.md

 # HITANISH

 ## Description:
-Project related to Computer networks
+Project related to Computer Networks
 A small web search engine - Search keywords from URLs
 Search keywords against websites that have been indexed/spidered by Google.<br />
 * Choose what sites to search against, what keywords to search for.<br />